jboss-fuse/quickstarts/fuse/sap-srfc-server-fuse/README.md

 >> com.sap.conn.jco.rt, \
 >> com.sap.conn.jco.server

-3. Edit the project's Blueprint file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean and the `quickstartServerData` bean to match the connection configuration for your SAP instance.
+3. Ensure that the **SAP Instance Configuration Configuration Parameters** in the parent pom.xml file (`../../.pom.xml`) of quick starts project has been set to match the connection configuration for your SAP instance.
 4. Ensure the destination `QUICKSTART` has been defined in your SAP instance:
 	a.
 Using the SAP GUI, run transaction `SM59` (RFC Destinations).
     b.
 Create a new destination (Edit > Create):